-PDFreactor adds bookmarks to your document by using the addBookmarks configuration property like this:
+PDFreactor adds bookmarks to your document automatically.
+This can be disabled by using the disableBookmarks configuration property like this:

-config.setAddBookmarks(true);

-When the default HTML mode is enabled, the following bookmark levels are applied by default:

-h1 { -ro-bookmark-level: 1;} h2 { -ro-bookmark-level: 2;} h3 { -ro-bookmark-level: 3;} h4 { -ro-bookmark-level: 4;} h5 { -ro-bookmark-level: 5;} h6 { -ro-bookmark-level: 6;} Using the -ro-bookmark-level style you can create bookmarks which link to arbitrary XML elements in your PDF files.

 '''

-element { -ro-bookmark-level: 1; }
+config.setDisableBookmarks(true);

 '''

+When the default HTML mode is enabled, some bookmark levels are applied by default, e.g. the following ones for heading elements:

+h1 { bookmark-level: 1;}

+h2 { bookmark-level: 2;}

+h3 { bookmark-level: 3;}

+h4 { bookmark-level: 4;}

+h5 { bookmark-level: 5;}

+h6 { bookmark-level: 6;}

+Using the bookmark-level style you can create bookmarks which link to arbitrary XML elements in your PDF files.

+'''

+element { bookmark-level: 1; }

+'''

 Using this property, one can structure the specified elements within the bookmark view of the PDF viewer.
 The elements are ordered in ascending order.
 The element with the lowest bookmark level is on top of the bookmark hierarchy (similar to HTML headlines).
-Several bookmark levels can be set using the -ro-bookmark-level style.
+Several bookmark levels can be set using the bookmark-level style.

-The property -ro-bookmark-state defines whether the entry is initially open, showing its descendants in the bookmark view of the PDF viewer.
-With the property -ro-bookmark-label it is possible to define the bookmark title.
+The property bookmark-state defines whether the entry is initially open, showing its descendants in the bookmark view of the PDF viewer.
+With the property bookmark-label it is possible to define the bookmark title.
 By default, the element's text content is used.